auth0/docs/articles/quickstart/spa/_includes/_authz_conditionally_assign_scopes.md

 ## Conditionally Assign Scopes to Users

-The default behavior when registering `scope`s in you API settings is that all of those `scope`s become immediately available and can be requested by any user.
-To properly handle access control, you will need to create policies which stipulate the conditions under which users can be granted certain `scope`s.
-This can be done with Rules.
-See the [documentation](/rules) for how to use Rules to create `scope` policies.
+By default, when you register scopes in your API settings, all the scopes are immediately available and can be requested by any user.
+If you want to handle access control, you need to create policies for deciding which users can get certain scopes.
+You can use Rules to do it.
+See the [Rules documentation](/rules) to learn how to use Rules to create scope policies.